Oliver Mack: Early years

-Mack attended William Cullen Bryant High School.
+Born June 6, 1957, in New York City, Mack attended William Cullen Bryant High School.
 He enrolled at San Jacinto Junior College, where he was teammate of future NBA center Alton Lister.
 He played two seasons, averaging 18.0 and 24.3 points respectively.
 As a freshman, he was the top scorer of the NJCAA tournament with 110 points in four games.
 As a sophomore, he led his team to the Championship game, in which they lost to Independence Community College.
-In both seasons he was included in the ideal quintet of the competition.
+In both seasons, he was included in the ideal quintet of the competition.

-In 1977 he transferred to NCAA Division I East Carolina University, where he played two seasons, averaging 22.0 points and 4.3 rebounds per game.
+In 1977, he transferred to NCAA Division I East Carolina University, where he played two seasons, averaging 22.0 points and 4.3 rebounds per game.
 As a junior, he finished ranked fourth nationally among the top scorers, with 28.0 points per game, behind only Freeman Williams (Portland State University), Larry Bird (Indiana State University) and Purvis Short (Jackson State University).
 He also set the school's record for the most points in a game, scoring 47 points against USC Aiken as a senior.